sidarthgiddu/CVProject/irobot/iRobot_art/README.md

 # iRobotArt

-This project makes Raspberry Pi Robots paint a picture using a central, vision-based localization system.
+This project makes Raspberry Pi Robots paint a selected image using a central, vision-based localization system.
 In this case, the central vision-based system is a laptop.

 The robots themselves need not be aware of their locations and orientations, only the laptop.
 Visual C code, running on the laptop, takes the videostream input from a camera, identifies the robots, then calculates their positions and orientations.
 Given this information, it sends a right, left, straight, or stop command to each robot.
 Each robot has a python script running on it which interprets this command and tells the robot to move accordingly.

+To "paint" a picture, a robot's relative position in the camera's viewing window is used to calculate the x,y coordinates of a pixel in the selected image.
+Then, this pixel is displayed in another window.
+It updates as the robot moves.

 Currently, this system only works for one robot.
 Feel free to download this code and expand it however you like!